kordianbird/MemGame/README.md

 * as a player I want to be aware of my score

 * as a player I want to experience the game without any issues

+* as a player I want the game to be simple

 ## Design